allxon/allxon-hello-ota-example/README.md

 5. Verify if the deployment operation is executed as expected as specified in `ota_deploy.sh`.

 # Note
-The OTA artifact is architecture-sensitive, and by default, the artiface owns the same architecture of the platform who generates it. (e.g. `x86_64` or `aarch64`).
+The OTA artifact is architecture-sensitive for execution, and by default, the artiface owns the same architecture of the platform who generates it. (e.g. `x86_64` or `aarch64`).
+But in the meanwhile, Allxon CLI also offer cross-platform artifact creation, such as generating aarch64 artifacts on an x86 platform for development purposes.
+More details are available in here: https://github.com/allxon/allxon-cli/blob/master/ota.md

 # What is Next